AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc.md

 {{limited-availability-release-note}}

-After forming a connection with Amazon Marketing Cloud (AMC), advertisers can create a project to collaborate with AMC to leverage its advanced analytics capabilities.
-By collaborating with AMC through Real-Time CDP Collaboration, advertisers can gain deeper insights into their audience performance and optimize their marketing strategies.
+After forming a connection with [!DNL Amazon Marketing Cloud] ([!DNL AMC]), advertisers can create a project to collaborate with [!DNL AMC] to leverage its advanced analytics capabilities.
+By collaborating with [!DNL AMC] through Real-Time CDP Collaboration, advertisers can gain deeper insights into their audience performance and optimize their marketing strategies.

 >[!IMPORTANT]
 >
->The only use cases supported with AMC are **Audience discovery** and **Measurement**.
-Currently, only the **[!UICONTROL Discover]** section is available within your project with AMC.
+>The only use cases supported with [!DNL AMC] are **Audience discovery** and **Measurement**.
+Currently, only the **[!UICONTROL Discover]** section is available within your project with [!DNL AMC].

 ## Discover {#discover}